apache/cordova-plugin-file/doc/index.md

 * bundle: The application's bundle; the location of the app itself on disk (read-only)
 * root: The entire device filesystem

 By default, the library and documents directories can be synced to iCloud.
-You can also request two additional filesystems, "library-nosync" and "documents-nosync", which represent a special non-synced directory within the Library or Documents filesystem.
+You can also request two additional filesystems, `library-nosync` and `documents-nosync`, which represent a special non-synced directory within the `/Library` or `/Documents` filesystem.